Full credit is 52 points. For insurance, answer more than enough questions.

 How does "cost-shifting" work?
 Start with telling me how hospitals usually say it works.
 Then give me Reinhardt's argument in his "Is Medicare Raising Prices for the Privately Insured?"
 Oct.
 16, 2009, Economix blog post.
 Then tell me what you think: Do private insurers pay more because the government pays less, or can the government pay less because the private insurers pay more?
 To put this question another way: Reinhardt asks, "Do private insurers function mainly as (a) purchasing agents for patients and employers or (b) collection agents for the providers of health care?"
 What does he mean by that, and what's your answer?
 You don't have to agree with Reinhardt to get full credit, but you do have to show that you grasp what he is saying.

 What would Marcia Angell and Malcolm Gladwell each do about growing spending on pharmaceuticals, if anything?
-Is there some things that they agree about?
-Gladwell finishes his article with a challenge to Angell.
-How do her later articles address that challenge?
-Though Angell uses strong language about drug prices, what are her ideas for reform mainly about?
+That is my general question.
+Here are some particular ideas to consider: Angell uses strong language about drug prices, but what are her ideas for reform mainly about?
 Are they about controlling prices or are they mainly about how much of which drugs get prescribed?
 As for Gladwell, which does he think is more important, high prices or how much of which drugs get prescribed?
+Gladwell finishes his article with a challenge to Angell.
+How do Angell's later articles address that challenge?